cesar-ilharco/acl-2020/_pages/calls/demos.md

 ## Best Demo Award

-As in previous years, ACL-IJCNLP 2021's demo track will feature a Best Demo Award.
-We hope to encourage researchers to make their code publicly available and in the form of an easy-to-use, runnable system.
+We will present a Best Demo Paper Award.
+The winner will bechosen based on the contribution and completeness of the system, as assessed by the reviewers and also based on the live demo at the conference

-## Demo Details
+## Submission Guidelines

-Developers should outline the design of their system and provide sufficient details to allow the evaluation of its validity, quality, and relevance to computational linguistics.

-To ensure accessibility for deaf or hard-of-hearing viewers, we encourage authors to caption videos prior to submission.
-Pointers to web sites running a demo preview will also be helpful.
-For non web-based demos, it is possible to submit a short (~2 minute) screencast video demonstrating the system.
-This screencast will be used to evaluate the paper, but won’t be published unless requested.
-We encourage the authors to include visual aids (e.g., screenshots, snapshots, or diagrams) in the paper.
-Authors will also be able to upload and submit additional material, if needed.
-If you choose to submit a screencast, please upload the video to some hosting site (YouTube, Vimeo, etc.) and include the link in your paper submission.

-Upon acceptance, demo submissions should also clearly indicate if any computer equipment is expected to be provided by the local organizer.
-Also, please specify in you submission, the desired hardware platform, hard disk and memory capacity, operating system and other software needed in order to run the demo
+All submissions should be made electronically via START.
+Submissions must include:

+A paper describing the motivation and technical details of the system, including visual aids (e.g., screenshots, snapshots, or diagrams).
+See examples of recently accepted demo papers in EMNLP 2020, ACL 2020, NAACL 2019, NAACL 2018, ACL 2018, ACL 2017, EMNLP 2017, NAACL 2016, ACL 2015, NAACL 2015

+The papers must be no more than six (6) pages, plus extra unlimited space for an optional ethics/broader impact statement and unlimited references.
+Please use the main ACL-IJCNLP 2021 paper style files.
+Accepted papers will be given one additional page of content so that reviewers’ comments can be taken into account.

+Any papers that do not follow the official style guidelines and page limits will be automatically rejected.

+A short (max.
+2 minutes) video demonstrating the system.
+This video will be used to evaluate the paper, but won’t be published unless requested.

+A screencast with audio narration is a natural choice for demos which can be presented on a screen.
+Otherwise, a video of a user interacting with thesystem can be used (see this video demonstrating the sounding board system as an example).

+The production quality of the video is not of interest.
+Hence, we encourage the videos to be simply a screencast of the software that is getting demoed, with zero to minimal editing efforts.

+We recommend that you publish your video to YouTube or another website and include the link in your paper.
+If you prefer not to publicly upload a screencast, please submit the video (in MPEG4 format).
+The video must be included as supplementary material when you submit your paper through SoftConf.

+In addition, we strongly recommend all demos are provided via one of the following formats: (1) A live demo website; or (2) A website with a downloadable installation package of the demo; unless it is impossible because special hardware is required or access is otherwise limited.

 ## Reviewing Policy